 - Remotely-sensed land use/land cover change data from 1990s to 2010s for our 6 project cities

-Future outputs will include
+Other outputs include

 - Documented knowledge of how poor people in peri-urban India use ES, the values attached to ES by diverse stakeholders and the implications and trade-offs involved for multiple dimensions of poverty